zenphantom/ml-git/docs/mlgit_commands.md

                    the multihash of all these.
   --retry INTEGER  Number of retries to download the files from the storage
                    [default: 2].
+  --full           Show the list of fixed and unfixed blobs and IPLDs.
   --verbose        Debug mode
 ```